Asian Electoral Stakeholder Forum IV(AESF-IV)

 ANFREL draws its strength from its network of Asian civil society organizations.
 The long-term aim is to build expertise in democratic elections in the region, entrenching a culture of democracy that has emerged from within and is locally developed.
 ANFREL fosters a spirit of meaningful cooperation and solidarity among its members as it endeavors to strengthen cooperation between them and government institutions in order to overcome the challenges to democracy in Asia.

-AESF Programme : Click here to view PDF of tentative programme
+AESF Programme : Click here to view tentative Agenda

 AESF-IV will be held at the Galadari Hotel, 64 Lotus Road, Colombo 01, Sri Lanka (click to see on map)